patricks1/mergers/README.md

 This is the script that I ultimately import into an ipython terminal and loop through any number of times to generate statistics for multiple runs of the simulation.

 ### my_sham_hack.py
 This is my modified version of ChangHoon Hahn's ''sham_hack.py'', which he built from Dr. Wetzel's original ''sham.py''.
+My modifications include the following:
-I implemented a few error workarounds, added more stellar mass functions, and implemented functionality that keeps each galaxy's deviation from the mean SHMR constant over the duration of the simulation.
+- Implemented functionality that keeps each galaxy's deviation from the mean SHMR constant over the duration of the simulation.
+- Added more stellar mass functions
+- Implemented a few error workarounds

 ### subhalo_io_hack.py
 The TreepmClass here basically generates an instance of the treepm simulation.
 The instance contains catalogs, broken up my redshift index, containing all the halo information for each redshift.
-Andrew Wetzel wrote the original subhalo_io and sham scripts. ''subhal_io_hack.py'' is my slightly modified version of that original.
+Andrew Wetzel wrote the original ''subhalo_io.py''. ''subhal_io_hack.py'' is my slightly modified version.

 ## Most Important Jupyter Notebooks
 Be warned, the notebooks are somewhat messy.
 They are my ~on-the-fly implementations of the .py scripts.
 I use(d) the notebooks to generate plots for papers, presentations, and meetings.